jhill1/SEPwC.github.io/_sources/R.rst

 stricter.
 We have to get the syntax correct or things won't work.
 However interpreted languages tell you what is wrong, so it's not as bad as it sounds.

-.. include:: R_intro.inc
+.. include:: R_intro.inc.rst
-.. include:: R_loops.inc
+.. include:: R_loops.inc.rst
-.. include:: R_conditionals.inc
+.. include:: R_conditionals.inc.rst
-.. include:: R_comments.inc
+.. include:: R_comments.inc.rst
-.. include:: R_exercises1.inc
+.. include:: R_exercises1.inc.rst